Activiti/activiti-7-developers-guide/blueprints/trending-topic-campaigns.md

 * **activiti-cloud-connectors-twitter**: this Activiti Cloud Connector deals with all the tasks related to Twitter which includes: listening the twitter stream & enabling our application to tweet to users that receive rewards.
 * **activiti-cloud-connectors-dummytwitter**: this Activiti Cloud Connector acts as the previous one, but using pre-defined dummy tweets.
 It's mainly used for demo purposes.
 We created this connector to have more control over the rate in which tweets arrive and also to control a little bit the content of the tweets that might be found offensive for some audiences.

-Besides that there are two more directories in this repository related with Docker & Kubernetes:
+Besides that there are two more directories in this repository related with Kubernetes:

-* **docker/**: contains the docker compose files to start the infrastructure, cloud connectors and two separate campaigns.
 * **kubernetes/**: contains the kubernetes descriptor files for starting the infrastructure, cloud connectors and a campaign. it also contains the descriptors for deploying logging and tracing mechanisms to gain visibility about how the information is flowing between each of the deployed components.

 ## Campaigns